Esraa-Said/MEAN_Stack_ASU/session-11/user-auth-steps.md

 **What this code does as a whole:**

-- Represents the logged-in user’s data.
+* Represents logged-in user data.
-- Stores the token privately (`_token`) and only returns it if it hasn’t expired (via the `get token()` method).
+* Keeps the token private and only returns it if it's still valid.
-- Prevents sending expired tokens to the backend.
+* Avoids sending expired tokens.

 ---

-## 4️⃣ Auth Service with BehaviorSubject and jwt-decode
+## Auth Service with BehaviorSubject, jwt-decode & localStorage

-- npm install jwt-decode

 ```ts
 import { HttpClient } from "@angular/common/http";